 - A. To participate in the State Finals, each county must implement procedures in B-F, listed below. - B. A Mock Trial County coordinator must be identified (usually through the county office of education) and approved by Teach Democracy.
 The county coordinator must register their county, agree with the terms and responsibilities set forth by Teach Democracy, and pay county registration fees by set deadlines. - C. Working in conjunction with Teach Democracy, the county coordinator must plan and implement a county competition involving only schools from their own county.
 With Teach Democracy's approval, the county coordinator may represent more than one county. - D. If a school is the only school participating in Mock Trial from a county in which no county competition is conducted, that school will be eligible for the State Finals.
 We strongly recommend that such a school participate in scrimmages.
 To be added to the scrimmage list, schools must register through the Teach Democracy mock trial website. - E. All county competitions must be completed by March 1, 2024.
 County coordinators must inform Teach Democracy of the name of the winning school by March 1, 2024.
-Should the county's winning school not be able to participate in the state finals, then the second-place team is eligible to represent the county at the state finals. - F. All Los Angeles County schools must be registered with Teach Democracy at www.teachdemocracy.org by September 1, 2023. - G. Home-schooled students may participate in the Mock Trial Program in one of two ways: - 1.
+Should the county's winning school not be able to participate in the state finals, then the second-place team is eligible to represent the county at the state finals. - F. In addition to registering with their county, all schools must be registered with Teach Democracy at www.teachdemocracy.org by January 31, 2024.
+Check with your county coordinator for details. - G. Home-schooled students may participate in the Mock Trial Program in one of two ways: - 1.
 As a member of the team at the public school the student would attend if not homeschooled.